-Archival records are defined as those that have lasting historical value to the College community, support the mission of the Archives, and are therefore permanently preserved and whenever possible, made accessible for researchers.
+Archival records are defined as those that have lasting historical value to the College community, support the library's Mission, Values, & Vision, and are therefore permanently preserved and whenever possible, made accessible for researchers.
 It is advised that these guidelines be used by other College departments as criteria for determining the appropriateness of materials for the Pasadena City College Archives.